logicly-au/pmhc-mds-user-documentation/doc/tools.rst

 with the User Management role to prompt this process:

 * PMHC MDS Production users will receive the audit reminder email on the first Monday of each month
-* PMHC MDS Development users will receive the audit reminder email on the fourth Monday of each month
+* PMHC MDS Developers users will receive the audit reminder email on the fourth Monday of each month

 .. figure:: screen-shots/user-audit-reminder-email.png
    :alt: PMHC-MDS User Audit Reminder Notification